n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 What Are n8n and Make?

-At their core, both n8n and Make (formerly known as Integromat) are workflow automation tools designed to connect your favorite apps and streamline workflows.
-Think of them as digital glue, whether you want to sync data between Google Sheets and Slack, send automated emails from a CRM, or orchestrate complex business processes.
-These platforms can make it happen without requiring you to write much (or any) code.
-But while they share the same goal of simplifying your life through automation, their approaches, features, and ideal users differ in some ways.
+Both n8n and Make (formerly known as Integromat) are workflow automation tools designed to connect your favorite apps and streamline workflows.
+Think of them as digital glue.
+They can help you do things like sync data between Google Sheets and Slack, send automated emails from a CRM, or orchestrate complex business processes.
+And they do it all without requiring you to write much (or any) code.
+They share the same goal of simplifying your life through automation.
+But their approaches, features, and ideal users differ in some key ways.

-• Make, on the other hand, is a no-code powerhouse with a colorful, drag-and-drop interface that’s designed to be approachable for beginners.
-It prioritizes ease of use and speed, making it ideal for non-technical users who want to automate tasks with a less steep learning curve.
+• Make is a no-code powerhouse with a colorful, drag-and-drop interface that’s designed to be approachable for beginners.
+It prioritizes ease of use and speed, making it ideal for non-technical users who want to automate tasks with a less steep learning curve than n8n.
+(Learn more in our Make Review.)

 1. AI Capabilities

 When it comes to AI capabilities, n8n is currently leading the pack, especially if you’re looking to push the boundaries of what automation can do.
-But don’t count Make out just yet as it has some handy AI tools, too, even if they’re not as advanced.
+But don’t count Make out just yet.
+It has some handy AI tools, too, even if they’re not as advanced.
 Let’s break down what each platform offers and why it matters for your automations.

 What Are AI Capabilities in Automation?